LDAP authentication (MFT only)

 - Click Configure LDAP Groups.

 LDAP groups have the same configuration options as other Serv-U groups.
-For information about the configuration options available at the group level, see LDAP user groups.
+For information about the configuration options available at the group level, see Groups.

 When you configure LDAP groups, recreate the same structure as the group structure in Active Directory, and use the same names as the group names in Active Directory.